 In 1949, with the establishment of the post-war university system, the "Old Matsumoto Higher School" became the Shinshu University Faculty of Arts and Sciences.

 In 1966, the Faculty of Arts and Sciences was re-organized into the Faculty of Arts and the Faculty of Science.

 In 1978, the Faculty of Arts was re-organized into the Faculty of Arts and the Faculty of Economics.

 These faculties have inherited the traditions of the "Old Matsumoto Higher School" while continuing to educate and cultivate productive individuals.

 The Ueda College of Sericulture, the predecessor of the Faculty of Textile Science and Technology, was established in 1910.
-It was the first national school in Nagano Prefecture and the first institute of higher education that focused on silk thread as the leading-edge technology of that time.
+It was the first national school in Nagano Prefecture and the first institute of higher education that focused on silk thread as the leading technology of that time.
 Subsequently, the college was developed into an institute of higher education concerning general textile science and technology, and in 1949, because of reforms in the Japanese educational system, it was established as the Shinshu University Faculty of Textile Science and Technology.
-The Faculty of Textile Science and Technology is the only one faculty of its kind in Japan.
+The Faculty of Textile Science and Technology is the only faculty of its kind in Japan.

 Furthermore, in 1943, the Nagano Higher Technical School was established in Nagano to cultivate skilled industrial and technical workers during World War II.
-The following year, it was renamed as the "Nagano Technical College."
+The following year, it was renamed "Nagano Technical College."
 This institution eventually became the Shinshu University Faculty of Engineering with the goal of providing talented individuals for industries in Nagano Prefecture as well as contributing to industrialization of Japan.